ssilverman/rdm-schema/README.md

 ### Relation to other RDM types and structure

-The "DS_*" types in E1.20, plus the types from related specifications, are not sufficient to describe a proper type system, so there is no direct mapping from E1.20 to this schema.
+The "DS_*" types in ANSI E1.20-202x, plus the types from related specifications, are not sufficient to describe a proper type system, so there is no direct mapping from ANSI E1.20-202x to this schema.

 Whilst this schema can be used to represent everything in the specifications, the facilities in the specifications can't be used to represent everything